Tracing garbage collection: Strong and weak references

 The garbage collector can reclaim only objects that have no references pointing to them either directly or indirectly from the root set.
 However, some programs require weak references, which should be usable for as long as the object exists but should not prolong its lifetime.
 In discussions about weak references, ordinary references are sometimes called strong references.
 An object is eligible for garbage collection if there are no strong (i.e. ordinary) references to it, even though there still might be some weak references to it.

 A weak reference is not merely just any pointer to the object that a garbage collector does not care about.
 The term is usually reserved for a properly managed category of special reference objects which are safe to use even after the object disappears because they lapse to a safe value (usually null).
 An unsafe reference that is not known to the garbage collector will simply remain dangling by continuing to refer to the address where the object previously resided.
 This is not a weak reference.

 In some implementations, weak references are divided into subcategories.
 For example, the Java Virtual Machine provides three forms of weak references, namely soft references, phantom references, and regular weak references.
 A softly referenced object is only eligible for reclamation if the garbage collector decides that the program is low on memory.
 Unlike a soft reference or a regular weak reference, a phantom reference does not provide access to the object that it references.
 Instead, a phantom reference is a mechanism that allows the garbage collector to notify the program when the referenced object has become phantom reachable.
 An object is phantom reachable, if it still resides in memory and it is referenced by a phantom reference, but its finalizer has already executed.
-Similarly, Microsoft.NET provides two subcategories of weak references, namely long weak references (tracks resurrection) and short weak references.
+Similarly, .NET provides two subcategories of weak references, namely long weak references (tracks resurrection) and short weak references.